-5.3.3 Policies - riparian management
+5.3.4.2 Policies: riparian management

-- Council shall continue to seek improvement in the water quality of the Kaiwharawhara Stream to a level that meets the relevant standards set by Greater Wellington Regional Council - Re-vegetation along riparian zones (the interface between land and a river or stream) will be encouraged in order to prevent degradation of stream banks and stream life; with the exception of the Troup Picnic Lawn. - Otari-Wilton's Bush will continue to contribute to the objectives of Project Kaiwharawhara.
+a) Council will continue to seek improvement in the water quality of the Kaiwharawhara Stream to a level that meets the relevant standards set by GWRC.

+b) Otari-Wilton's Bush will continue to contribute to the objectives of Project Kaiwharawhara.

-The Kaiwharawhara Catchment is an area of intensive restoration work; much of which is carried out by community volunteers.
-Nearly 20% of the Kaiwharawhara Catchment is covered by native vegetation, and the forest area of Otari-Wilton's Bush is a significant part of this.
+The Kaiwharawhara Catchment is an area of intensive restoration work, much of which is carried out by community volunteers.
+Nearly 20 percent of the Kaiwharawhara Catchment is covered by native vegetation, and the forest area of Otari-Wilton's Bush is a significant part of this.